-This position is responsible for coordinating the entire AMWA student division.
-This includes running monthly calls with the student leadership boards, and participating in monthly Board of Director calls with the entire AMWA Board.
+This position is responsible for coordinating the entire AMWA Student Division.
+This includes organizing elections, co-running monthly calls with the student leadership boards (with President; 2nd year), and participating in monthly Board of Director calls with the entire AMWA Board.
 You will also be responsible for organizing committees and taking lead on various AMWA initiatives.
 You are required to travel to all AMWA conferences and there may be opportunities to travel to other national medical conferences to represent AMWA.
 Attend National Liaison meetings, which occur monthly, when able.
 Your second year will be your Presidential year.

 Treasurer-Elect (two year position)

 This position is responsible for maintaining the AMWA budget and for reimbursing travel expenses, and awards.
-You will participate in the AMWA student executive committee and will have the opportunity to help shape the direction of the AMWA student division.
+You will participate in the AMWA student executive committee, and the Awards committee and will have the opportunity to help shape the direction of the AMWA Student Division.
 You will be required to travel to AMWA conferences.
 Your second year will be your Treasurer year.

-The primary responsibility of secretary is communications within the student division.
+The primary responsibility of the secretary is communications within the student division.
 You will send out the monthly Newsflash to all students, generally published by the 5th of each month.
 You will also coordinate all calls with national and regional directors and be responsible for taking notes during these calls.
 You will also be responsible for publishing the student newsletter onto the AMWA website.
-You will be a part of the AMWA executive committee and have an opportunity to help shape the direction of the AMWA student division.
+You will be a part of the AMWA executive committee and have an opportunity to help shape the direction of the AMWA Student Division.

 You will be responsible for reviewing applications for AMWA awards.
 AMWA gives out many monetary awards over the course of the year and you will be in charge of sending out applications for these awards and then creating a committee to review the applications.
 This position’s time commitment ebbs and flows.
 During the awards cycle you may have to spend a few hours a week reviewing awards, but there are weeks where you will not have to spend much time on this position.

-This position is responsible for developing and maintaining relationships with other organizations’ student divisions such as the AMA and AMSA.
-Additionally, this position works with companies like Kaplan, Pastest, and more to help get benefits for AMWA members (i.e. discounts on test banks, etc.) You are responsible for updating the Memorandums of Understanding with all of the organizations we work with.
+This position is responsible for developing and maintaining relationships with other organizations’ student divisions such as the AMA, SOMA, and AMSA.
+Additionally, this position works with companies like Kaplan, Pastest, and more to help get benefits for AMWA members (i.e. discounts on test banks, etc.).
+You are responsible for updating the Memorandums of Understanding with all of the organizations we work with.